Operator StoryOperator playbook

 Why Your Best Seller Can Still Stock You Out

-Best sellers feel safe until usage velocity, lead time, incoming orders, and supplier replies collide.
-Why stockout risk needs more context than current quantity.
+Best sellers feel safe until velocity, lead time, incoming POs, supplier replies, and receiving variance collide.
+Why stockout risk needs a living PO loop.

 Best sellers stock out because they feel safe until they are not.